 The master switch is a split rocker type which serves two functions.
 One side (master) energizes the battery circuit for engine starting and operating electrical systems with the engine OFF.
 The other side (alt) energizes the alternator field circuit which produces the electrical field in the alternator.
+With the electrical field energized, the alternator supplies all of the required current for the system loads through the bus bar.

-If the alternator fails as indicated by a battery discharge indication on the ammeter, the alternator side of the master switch can be turned OFF and the airplane systems then operated on the existing battery voltage.
+In the event of alternator failure, as indicated by a battery discharge indication on the ammeter, the alternator side of the master switch can be turned OFF and the airplane systems then operated on the existing battery voltage.
+To conserve the battery voltage, only the necessary electrical systems should be ON when operating from the battery.